The Child and Adolescent Faculty has a membership of around 300 psychiatrists across Scotland.

 Faculty Conference 2020

-This year's event was the first RCPsych in Scotland online conference with interesting presentations from Dr Ming Lim, Dr Ruairidh McKay and Professor Tamsin Ford.
+This event was the first RCPsych in Scotland online conference with interesting presentations from Dr Ming Lim, Dr Ruairidh McKay and Professor Tamsin Ford.
 Please see their slides as below for your information and reference.

 The Scottish Faculty's AGM also took place during the annual conference.
 View the outgoing Chair's Report.